ahernanzl/pyClim-SDM/README.md

 pyClim-SDM is implemented in python3 and makes use of the following python libraries: numpy 1.19.5, pandas 1.2.4, netCDF4 1.5.6, matplotlib 3.0.3, sklearn 0.24.2, scipy 1.4.1, geopy 1.21.0, geopandas 0.7.0, shapely 1.6.4.post2, statsmodels 0.10.1 and mpi4py 3.0.3.

+# How to use

+- prepare your input data (reanalysis, GCMs, predictands) in an 'input_data' directory following the structure and format indicated in the 'input_data_template' directory.
+- run src/gui_mode.py and follow the very intuitive menu.
+- alternatively, pyClim-SDM can be used without the graphical interface by running src/manual_mode.py and tuning the config/manual_settings.py file.

 # References